Skip to main content

 📄 .env: Enter your environment variable like you would normally do in a .env file, i.e. KEY=VALUE

-📄 env.mjs: Add the appropriate validation logic for the environment variable by defining a Zod schema, e.g. KEY: z.string(), and destruct the environment variable from process.env in the processEnv object, e.g. KEY: process.env.KEY.
+📄 env.ts: Add the appropriate validation logic for the environment variables by defining a Zod schema inside createEnv for each one, e.g. KEY: z.string().
+Besides that, make sure to destruct them in the runtimeEnv option, e.g.: KEY: process.env.KEY

 Optionally, you can also keep .env.example updated: